 Purgatory consists of seven ledges or terraces carved into the rockface of the mountain, each of which is devoted to purging one of the seven capital vices: pride, envy, anger, sloth, avarice, gluttony, lust.
 I refer to “vices” rather than “sins” because, properly speaking, vices are the inclinations that spur humans to engage in sinful action (see the discussion in the Commento on Inferno 12).
 In other words, vices are psychological inclinations of a given soul, the personality traits that goad us to sin, whereas sins are specific actions.
 Sin, unrepented, is punished in Hell.
 Purgatory is the realm where souls who have repented their sins and are saved now purge themselves of the inclinations that caused the sins for which they repented, thus gaining admittance to this place and to this process.

-In the Commento on Purgatorio 1 I discuss the fact that Purgatory was a relatively recent doctrinal acquisition compared to Heaven and Hell and therefore much less developed in theological and popular conception.
+In the Commento on Purgatorio 1, I discuss the fact that Purgatory was a relatively recent doctrinal acquisition compared to Heaven and Hell and therefore much less developed in both theological and popular conception.
 As a result, Dante enjoyed great freedom in creating his Purgatory.
 We have already seen that he devotes the first nine canti of Purgatorio to a waiting area where souls who are not yet ready to begin the process of purgation on the seven terraces prepare themselves.

 Once we reach the terraces of “Purgatory proper”, Dante has new inventions for us.
 He makes the experience of reading Purgatorio markedly different from the experience of reading Inferno by creating a uniform template that is imposed onto each of the seven terraces.